It is the introduction of liquids to clean the colon through the anus.

 Medicines can be given into the colon through an enema.

-The goal of using the enema to administer medications is to soothe the intestinal lining, while other medications correct electrolyte imbalances or fight infection.
+Using the enema to administer medications is to soothe the intestinal lining, while other medications correct electrolyte imbalances or fight infection.

 It may be necessary to administer a cleansing enema to cleanse the colon before administering the medicated enema.